argoproj-labs/gordian/README.md

 This project grew from a need to keep k8s onboarded services consistent and roll out changes at scale, so the main use case for this tool is to be able to update the kustomize configuration for all our services.

-This module installs two executables:
+This module installs one executable:
     - `gordian` can search and replace strings from files.
-    - `pulpo` can apply more complex transformations based on the jsonpatch standard (https://tools.ietf.org/html/rfc6902#page-4)

 It is designed with extensibility in mind, here is an example how to extend it to configure the HPA min/max values of our deployments to not scale.